jimsynz/pixie/README.md

 ## License

-Pixie is Copyright (c) 2015 Resistor Limited and licensed under the terms of the MIT Public License (see the LICENSE file included with this distribution for more details).
+Pixie is Copyright (c) 2015 James Harton and licensed under the terms of the MIT Public License (see the LICENSE file included with this distribution for more details).